 CORE - PostDoc & Phd students - NET

 Discover the research groups from CORENET partners and their contributions to the project in the fields of Systems Chemistry, AI, Metabolomics, and Microfluidics.
-Our page features five groups, including SysChem (UAM), focused on biohybrid materials and systems chemistry, Foodomics Group (CSIC), Algorithmic Cheminformatics Group (SDU), HuckLab (SRU) and the Physics and Science of Information Group which is part of the Science of Quantum and Information Technology Department at IBM Research Europe – Zurich, focussed on fundamental research in information processing and the future of computing.
+Our page features five groups, including SysChem (UAM), focused on biohybrid materials and systems chemistry, Foodomics Group (CSIC), Bielefeld University (UBI), HuckLab (SRU) and the Physics and Science of Information Group which is part of the Science of Quantum and Information Technology Department at IBM Research Europe – Zurich, focussed on fundamental research in information processing and the future of computing.
 Join and explore the latest research and advancements in these exciting fields.

 SysChem: Group of Biohybrid Materials and Systems Chemistry (UAM)